velara3/xd-examples/README.md

 To use, clone the repository locally and copy the *statistics* folder into the XD *develop* folder and reload.

 # Log Utilities
 The log file utilities are a set of methods and constants that have been helpful in creating plugins.
-There functions are listed below:
+These are in the log.js file in the statistics folder.

  - getArtboard() - Gets the artboard of the scene node passed in
  - getBoundsInParent() - Gets the relative bounds of the scenenode passed in including delta center points (npr-needs peer review)